Save up to 25%… Shop Our Birthday Sale Now!

 Reishi Mushroom For Dogs: The Secret Sauce For Pet Longevity cover

-There is no denying it – mushroom extracts are garnering huge interest among pet parents and veterinarians.
+There is no denying it – reishi mushroom extracts are garnering huge interest among pet parents and veterinarians.
 They are multi-benefit additions to dog and cat diets and supplement protocols.
-But, why are experienced veterinarians and pet carers turning to the reishi mushroom for dogs in particular?
+But why are experienced veterinarians and pet carers turning to the reishi mushroom for dogs in particular?

 When it comes to functional mushrooms for pets, the most popular one has been the turkey tail mushroom (Trametes versicolor).
 This interest has occurred in part because there are two compelling veterinary clinical studies that researched the impact of an extract from pure turkey tail mycelium on dog health.

-However, there is another mushroom that rivals turkey tail in the clinical study department, but on the “human” side.
+There is another mushroom that rivals the turkey tail in the clinical study department, but it is on the “human” side.
 This highly-studied mushroom is Ganoderma lucidum, a.k.a.
 Reishi.
 Reishi (Lingzhi in Traditional Chinese Medicine) is a wonderful mushroom to consider for your dog, and possibly your cat.
 We will get to the “possibly your cat” explanation later on in this blog.

 In This Article: